 Benefits & Properties of Selected Herbs

 - BAIKAL SCULLCAP: This medicinal herb was also favored by the Chinese in ancient times as a pain reliever.
-They prescribed it for relief of colds, insomnia, headaches, shingles and to reduce fevers.
+They prescribed it for the relief of colds, insomnia, headaches, shingles and to reduce fevers.
 Clinical studies have supported the traditional wisdom of the Chinese.
 The herb features beautiful blue flowers.

 - BURDOCK: A versatile herb with both culinary and medicinal uses.
 Burdock leaves are stewed and used in western cultures as a flavoring in vegetable stock for soups and stews.
 Leaves can be included salads to add mild flavor.
 Medicinally, burdock is said to have properties that purify and detoxify the blood.
-It is also said to have anti-cancer properties that has been supported by clinical research.
+It is also said to have anti-cancer properties that have been supported by clinical research.
 Burdock has commonly been used to treat skin conditions such as eczema.

 - CAYENNE PEPPER: Another versatile herb with culinary and medicinal properties.
-Cayenne powder is quite spicy and is used in Indonesian, Mexican and Italian dishes.
+Cayenne powder is quite spicy and is used in Indonesian, Mexican, and Italian dishes.
 It can be used to spice up just about anything.
 Cayenne is high in capsaicin which is used as a digestive aid.
 Cayenne has blood thinning properties that can reduce blood pressure and act as a mild stimulant.
-Organic gardeners use powdered cayenne mixed with mild soapy water as a natural insect repellant.
+Organic gardeners use powdered cayenne mixed with mild soapy water as a natural insect repellent.

 - CHIVES: Chives have a flavor of mild, sweet onion and are popular as a flavor and garnish in a vast variety of dishes from salads to vegetable dishes to soups and more.
-Chives are a natural insect repellant and will drive insects away from even neighboring plants.
+Chives are a natural insect repellent and will drive insects away from even neighboring plants.

 - DILL: Sporting both medicinal and culinary uses, dill is said to settle an upset stomach and improve appetite.
 It has been used for centuries by nursing mothers to encourage milk flow and relieve breast congestion.
-As a culinary herb it is obviously a critical ingredient in canning and pickling.
-It is also adds flavor to a variety of dishes.
+As a culinary herb, it is obviously a critical ingredient in canning and pickling.
+It also adds flavor to a variety of dishes.
 Fresh dill tastes incredible, but can lose its potency as it cooks.
 As such, it should be added toward the end of the cooking process to maintain flavor and fragrance.

 - ECHINACEA: Highly favored as a medicinal herb, Echinacea has a variety of health benefits including blood purification, and immune system support.
-Popular as an all purpose herb for most any ailment.
-In addition to its medicinal benefits, it is a spectacularly beautiful flower herb that sports a bloom of light purple, red and orange.
+Popular as an all-purpose herb for most any ailment.
+In addition to its medicinal benefits, it is a spectacularly beautiful flower herb that sports a bloom of light purple, red, and orange.
 A great addition to any herb or flower garden.
 Blooms from July to September in most climes.

 - FEVERFEW: A popular medicinal herb it is also a beautiful flowering herb that features a large number of delicate white/yellow blooms.
 Feverfew is popular in England as a natural remedy for headaches and migraines.
 Leaves can be consumed raw or steeped in a tea.
-Also said to provide relief of stress, tension and arthritis.
-Also said to provide a pleasant sense of well being.
+Also said to provide relief of stress, tension, and arthritis.
+Also said to provide a pleasant sense of well-being.

 - GARLIC CHIVES: Very similar to chives in flavor and appearance, garlic chives also add the additional flavor of garlic which makes it a good choice for some recipes over regular chives.
 Can also be used as a garlic substitute in most dishes.

 - GERMAN CHAMOMILE: The primary herbal ingredient in chamomile tea.
-Immensely popular for its relaxing and soothing effect it also has additional medicinal benefits including settling indigestion, relieving menstrual cramps, reducing inflammation and immune system support.
-It produces a large number of daisy like flowers that are a beautiful addition to any flower garden.
+Immensely popular for its relaxing and soothing effect, it also has additional medicinal benefits including settling indigestion, relieving menstrual cramps, reducing inflammation and immune system support.
+It produces a large number of daisy-like flowers that are a beautiful addition to any flower garden.

 - LEMON BALM: A tremendously popular herb for herbal teas.
 The leaves aren’t part of the citrus family but carry an intense lemon flavor.
 Teas made from dried lemon balm leaves have a pleasant flavor and are said to benefit the heart and calm the nerves.
 Also used as a treatment to minimize the symptoms of herpes.
 Fresh chopped leaves can also be added to soups and salads.

 - MILK THISTLE: Said to provide benefits to the liver.
 Milk thistle has prickly edges on he leaves.
-For medicinal use the prickles are trimmed off and the leaves are then steamed our sautéed.
+For medicinal use, the prickles are trimmed off and the leaves are then steamed our sautéed.
 In the middle ages, milk thistle was actually cultivated as a vegetable food source.
 Milk thistle sports glossy leaves with creamy veins filled with ‘milk’.

 - MUSTARD: A staple culinary herb which is excellent raw or cooked.
 Mustard features strongly flavored leaves that make a great addition to sandwiches and salads.
 Mustard leaves can be cooked to add flavor to many dishes.
 Harvest when the leaves are tender and young for enhanced flavor.
 Mustard greens can be served as a primary dish either stir-fried or steamed.
 Also a critical herb for canning and pickling.
 Medicinally, mustard is said to stimulate appetite.

 - OREGANO: Part of the same plant family as thyme and marjoram and thyme.
 Oregano has a distinct pungent flavor that is the staple of Italian cooking.
 Also used as a popular cooking spice worldwide.
 Once you have used fresh oregano in your cooking, you will have a hard time returning to dried.
-Medicinally, oregano has been used to treat indigestion, coughs and headaches.
+Medicinally, oregano has been used to treat indigestion, coughs, and headaches.
 Also said to provide regulate menstruation.
 It is also a beautiful flowering herb that sports long groups of small pinkish flowers.
 Flowers in July.

 - PARSLEY: A popular culinary herb with a slightly peppery taste.
 Popular as a garnish and or flavoring in many dishes.
 It is a great addition to soups, salads and stews.
 Parsley goes with almost in any dish as a garnish.
 Medicinally, parsley is high in vitamins A and C, and are popular like cranberry juice to provide relief for bladder infections.